 Figure 6.3: The quantum efficiency, convolved with the transmission of the appropriate optical blocking filter, of the FI CCDs (from a row nearest the readout) and the two BI CCDs as a function of energy.
 S3 is somewhat thicker, hence more efficient, than S1.
-This figure includes the effects of molecular contamination.
-There is also a small change, implemented in Cycle 9, near the Si K edge at 1.84 keV
+These curves include the effects of molecular contamination, as discussed in the text.

 Figure 6.4: The HRMA/ACIS predicted effective area versus the energy on a log scale.
 The dashed line is for the FI CCD I3, and the solid line is for the BI CCD S3.
+These curves include the effects of molecular contamination, as discussed in the text.

 Figure 6.5: The HRMA/ACIS predicted effective area versus the energy on a linear scale.
 The dashed line is for the FI CCD I3, and the solid line is for the BI CCD S3.
+These curves include the effects of molecular contamination, as discussed in the text.